Click here to access our latest Nursery News

 - A Unique Child recognises that every child is a competent learner from birth who can be resilient, capable, confident and self-assured.
 The commitments are focused around development, inclusion, safety, and health and well-being.

 - Positive Relationships describes how children learn to be strong and independent from a base of loving and secure relationships with parents and/or a key person.
 The commitments are focused around respect, partnership with parents, supporting learning, and the role of the key person.

 - Enabling Environments explains that the environment plays a key role in supporting and extending children's development and learning.
 The commitments are focused around observation, assessment and planning, support for every child, the learning environment, and the wider context - transitions, continuity, and multi-agency working.

-The three themes are all part of Learning and Development recognises that children develop and learn in different ways and at different rates, and that all areas of learning and development are equally important and inter-connected.
+The four themes are all part of Learning and Development recognises that children develop and learn in different ways and at different rates, and that all areas of learning and development are equally important and inter-connected.

 The areas of learning are: